Film Production Resumes in North Carolina

 With the help of public health officials, industry trade associations and alliances have developed protocols to aid in preventing the spread of COVID-19 at filming locations.
 Each production has a COVID-19 safety plan that provides extra precautions to protect those working in front of and behind the camera.

-“Our state’s film industry continues to welcome new projects from prominent production companies,” said Governor Cooper.
-“The industry provides good jobs and opportunities for local businesses, while also showcasing what North Carolina has to offer on a larger stage.”
+“Our state’s film industry continues to welcome new projects from prominent production companies,” said Governor Roy Cooper.
+“The industry provides good jobs and opportunities for local businesses while showcasing on a big stage what North Carolina has to offer.”

 “USS Christmas” is a made-for-television movie about a newspaper reporter who finds love on an aircraft carrier.
 The production will film in the greater Wilmington area and is eligible to receive a grant rebate up to $1.1 million.